AGRINFO AGRINFO logo

 Those substances for which there has been an amendment to the description and/or conditions of use are summarised in Table 2.

-Details of these changes can be found in the Annex to the draft Regulation.
+Details of these changes can be found in the Annex to Regulation 2025/973.

 Why?